verbb/formie/docs/template-guides/form-templates.md

 - `fields/address/index.html`

 This is because the address field has many parts, and is complex.
 If you want to override the templates for this field, you just need to alter the `index.html` file.
 You can use the includes (denoted by `_`), or you don't have to.

+## Overriding Partials
+You'll have noticed in our preview of the templates directory, the inclusion of an `_includes` directory.
+This houses partial templates that are used throughout the templates.
+This helps not only with re-use, but keeps things modular, which has a flow-on effect when you want to override _just_ a partial.

+The `form.html` file sets up your form, but also includes other partials like `_includes/page-tabs.html`, `_includes/progress.html` and  `_includes/submit.html`.
+Rather than overriding the `form.html` file just to alter any one of these partials, you can override just the partial.

+For example, let's say we want to override the page tabs of a multi-step form.
+We could create a file `_includes/page-tabs.html` and add our content to this template.
+There's no need to override `form.html` now!

+### How it Works
+Formie's templates use a custom Twig function like `{{ formieInclude('_includes/page-tabs') }}`.
+This is in contrast to what you might be used to in your own templates, something like `{% include '_includes/page-tabs' %}`.
+The drawback with this approach is how Formie resolves the template partial.
+Using `{% include %}` it will expect to find the template partial relative to the template file you're including it from.
+Instead, `formieInclude()` will resolve the template partial to either your overrides folder, or Formie's default templates.